SRTAI22/EdgeHillBox/README.md

-Certainly!
-Below is a template for a README file for your CloudEdgeBox project repository:
 # CloudEdgeBox

 CloudEdgeBox is a cloud storage application allowing secure file management over HTTP, built with Java and featuring a Swing-based GUI for client interactions.
 It's designed to meet the specific needs for secure, private file storage and transfer.